maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

 ![banner](banner-github.svg)

-Hi, I'm Maciej Czerwonka and I'm a UX/UI designer, graphic designer and web developer with over 2 years of experience.
+I'm a UX/UI designer, graphic designer and web developer with over 2 years of experience.

 ---